| Source: xexe.club

 In an interview with The Yonsei Annals, Kim Jin-hyung (Chairman, Korea National Open Data Strategy Council) commented, “Every technology of future society is based on software skills.
 Therefore, the South Korean government has decided to support software coding lectures in elementary schools starting from 2018.
 Moreover, to enhance accessibility and capacity for software education, the government should make more effort to establish an ICT based educational environment.”

 In the United States, there is a new type of university named the “Minerva School.”
 The Minerva School not only provides its lectures online, but also encourages debate in all its classes, rather than pursuing a unilateral teaching model.
-Additionally, new educational methods such as the Massive Open Online Course (MOOC) have been introduced around the world by leading universities such as Harvard University and Massachusetts Institute of Technology (MIT).
+Additionally, new educational methods such as the Massive Open Online Course (MOOC) have been introduced around the world by leading universities such as Massachusetts Institute of Technology (MIT) and Harvard University.
 Since 2015, Yonsei University has also been providing K-MOOC service to broaden its educational opportunities and expand its service.

 According to the survey in The Future of Jobs by the WEF, the ability to solve complex problems which enable finding problems and solutions was chosen as the educational goal required by 2020.
 Also, “critical thinking,” “creativity,” “human management,” and “collaboration” were chosen as necessary skillsets to problem-solving.
 According to the theory of James Heckman, these abilities are referred to as “non-cognitive skills.”
 Kim Joohan (Prof., Dept. of Communication, Yonsei Univ.) emphasized that “we need to look for ways to foster non-cognitive skills.”
 Rather than distributing simple knowledge, our education should teach how to communicate and how to make effort to address students’ needs.
 Professor Kim Joohan suggests that this can be achieved through increasing student autonomy in the classroom.